|Parks: 3||Miles: 543||Days: 9||Hours: 10|

 The next location is 115 miles away (~2.5 hours).

 The drive south to Kings Canyon National Park takes about 2.5 hours, and goes through the heart of Fresno, CA about halfway through.

-Stop at the Mariposa Grove of Giant Sequoias in Fish Camp, CA to see some enormous Sequoia trees.
+Stop at the Mariposa Grove of Giant Sequoias in Fish Camp, CA to see some giant Sequoia trees.
 You will see plenty of them in a couple of days once you visit Sequoia National Park, but these threes are impressive none-the-less.